jbeda/jaw/README.md

       attributes before being used or baked into the plan.

    1. \*_Rendering Pass_: `RenderPrimitive.htmlCanvasRender` is called on the
       RenderPrimitive to render to HTML Canvas element.
-This will set the transform into the Canvas2D context automatically for each object during the recursive descent.
+This is a relatively straightforward translation of the `RenderPlan` to Canvas2D API calls.

 ## Technologies to consider